Thursday, November 22, 2018

 Quai des Chartons (Painting at Millesima in Bordeaux City) - Photo courtesy of Schiller-Wine Blog

-I have been in the wine business for the past 27 years, buying wines from all over the world, but more especially Bordeaux and Burgundy directly from the Chateaux and Domaines or from the Négociants, as well as from other sources.
-And although I have not been in a "Wine Buyer" position since 2012, I have worked as a Sommelier and wine buyer for restaurants as well as wine & spirits boutique retail stores for 21 years, prior to taking my current position as Wine Quality Control Director and Market Analyst 6 years ago, therefore, although, I may not have all the answers, I surely have an educated opinion to offer to answers these questions.
+I have been in the wine business for the past 27 years, purchasing wines from all over the world, with a particular focus on Bordeaux and Burgundy, directly from the Châteaux and domaines, as well as from négociants and other sources.
+Although I have not held a "Wine Buyer" position since 2012, I have worked as a Sommelier and wine buyer for restaurants, as well as wine and spirits boutique retail stores, for 21 years, before taking on my current position as Wine Quality Control Director and Market Analyst six years ago.
+Therefore, although I may not have all the answers, I certainly have an educated opinion to offer in response to these questions.

-Moreover, the company I work for mostly buys the top 250 wines in the world (70% Bordeaux, 20-25% Burgundy and 5-10% of the rest of the world), with an increasing collection of more than 700,000 bottles with vintages going as far back as 1825.
-So there again, I may not have all the answers, but for the last 6 years, all cases and bottles we bought were inspected and/or authenticated by our Head of Purchasing and myself.
+Moreover, the company I work for mostly buys the top 250 wines in the world (70% Bordeaux, 20-25% Burgundy, and 5-10% of the rest of the world), with an increasing collection of more than 700,000 bottles with vintages going as far back as 1825.
+So there again, I may not have all the answers, but for the last 6 years, all cases and bottles we bought were inspected and/or authenticated by our Head of Purchasing and me.
 Hence, I can say with confidence that I have a certain experience and that I'm very acquainted with how to fish out fake and counterfeit bottles.

 So here they are, her questions, my answers...

-Wine Buying Process with Pre- and Post- Purchase Inspections by ©LeDomduVin 2018
+Wine Buying Process with Pre- and Post-Purchase Inspections by ©LeDomduVin 2018

 Where do you buy Bordeaux Grands Crus from?